 Shavell says a masked card is a unique, disposable, private credit card number consumers can use to make secure purchases.

 “They are completely functional in making payments but don’t share any of your real personal financial or billing data with third parties,” he says.
 “You can use masked cards whenever you’re uncomfortable giving out your real debit or credit card information or billing address.”

-While it’s hard to find reliable third-party data on growth in the use of card-masking technology or services, research at Abine shows the company’s own card-masking services growing at 20 percent to 30 percent annually.
+While it’s hard to find reliable third-party data on growth in the use of card-masking technology or services, research at Abine showed the company’s own card-masking services growing at 20 percent to 30 percent annually as of last year.
 Recently, Abine estimated that the number of Americans using masked cards has reached up to 10 million.

-Like any other year, 2021 may bring along more types of credit card fraud we have never seen before.
-One emerging trend is synthetic identity fraud, which Johnny Ayers, CEO of Socure, says may be increasing at a record pace.
+Like any other year, 2021 brought with it more types of credit card fraud we have never seen before.
+One of those emerging trends was synthetic identity fraud, which Johnny Ayers, CEO of Socure, says may be increasing at a record pace.